Lord of the Thighs

 "Lord of the Thighs" is a song performed by American rock band Aerosmith.
 It was written by frontman Steven Tyler, and released on the band's 1974 album Get Your Wings.
 Drummer Joey Kramer has said it is his favorite song to perform live.
-Kramer and singer Steven Tyler have each said that he alone was the subject of the song's title.
+The song's title is a play on Lord of the Flies, a novel by William Golding.
 The song has remained a live staple since its release.

 Composition

 "Thighs", as it is commonly abbreviated on setlists and elsewhere, was supposedly the last song written for Get Your Wings.
 The band needed one additional song for the album, so they locked themselves in Studio C at the Record Plant in New York City and came up with this song, based on the unsavory characters near their hotel on Eighth Avenue.
 The tongue-in-cheek lyrics are filled with double entendres and innuendo, and the song is darker than it first appears.
 The song is notable for the funky drum beat by Kramer.
 In its opening, the drum beat sounds very similar to "Walk This Way" and the song also features lead guitar work by Brad Whitford and piano playing by Steven Tyler.